 To understand modern Ukraine it’s worth learning about its past.
 Red Famine, Anne Applebaum’s magnificent book about the Holodomor, is as good a place as any to start.

 From 1932-33, four and a half million Ukrainians died of starvation, having been deliberately deprived of food by the Soviet Union.
-It is one of the most devastating episodes in the history of the 20th century and yet at the time it went unreported.
-To this day neither the Soviet Union nor Russia has acknowledged its responsibility for the famine.
+It is one of the most devastating episodes in the history of the 20th century and yet at the time it largely went unreported (the work of Gareth Jones, a young Welsh journalist, notwithstanding) and yet to this day neither the Soviet Union nor Russia has acknowledged responsibility.